Soviet Union: Unified power and reform

 The constitution, which was promulgated in 1924, 1936 and 1977, did not limit state power.
 No separation of powers existed in the Soviet Union, as the state system was based on the unified state power of the highest organ of state authority, that is, the All-Union Supreme Soviet which worked under the party's leadership.
 The system was governed less by statute than by informal conventions, and no settled mechanism of leadership succession existed.
 Bitter and at times deadly power struggles took place in the Politburo after the deaths of Lenin and Stalin, as well as after Khrushchev's dismissal, itself due to a decision by both the Politburo and the Central Committee.
 All leaders of the Communist Party before Gorbachev died in office, except Georgy Malenkov and Khrushchev, who were both dismissed from the party leadership amid internal struggle within the party.

 Between 1988 and 1990, facing considerable opposition, Mikhail Gorbachev enacted reforms shifting power away from the highest bodies of the party and making the Supreme Soviet less dependent on them.
 The Congress of People's Deputies was established, the majority of whose members were directly elected in competitive elections held in March 1989, the first in Soviet history.
 The Congress now elected the Supreme Soviet, which became a full-time parliament, and much stronger than before.
 For the first time since the 1920s, it refused to rubber stamp proposals from the party and Council of Ministers.
 In 1990, Gorbachev introduced and assumed the position of the President of the Soviet Union, concentrated power in his executive office, independent of the party, and subordinated the government, now renamed the Cabinet of Ministers of the USSR, to himself.

 Tensions grew between the Union-wide authorities under Gorbachev, reformists led in Russia by Boris Yeltsin and controlling the newly elected Supreme Soviet of the Russian SFSR, and communist hardliners.
 On 19–21 August 1991, a group of hardliners staged a coup attempt.
 The coup failed, and the State Council of the Soviet Union became the highest organ of state power 'in the period of transition'.
 Gorbachev resigned as General Secretary, only remaining President for the final months of the existence of the USSR.

 Judicial system

-The judiciary was not independent of the other branches of government.
-The Supreme Court supervised the lower courts (People's Court) and applied the law as established by the constitution or as interpreted by the Supreme Soviet.
+The judiciary was not independent of the supreme state organ of power, and the Supreme Court as the supreme judicial organ supervised the lower courts (People's Court) and applied the law as established by the constitution or as interpreted by the Supreme Soviet.
 The Constitutional Oversight Committee reviewed the constitutionality of laws and acts.
 The Soviet Union used the inquisitorial system of Roman law, where the judge, procurator, and defence attorney collaborate to "establish the truth".